-Risk appetite is defined as the level and nature of risk that the Issuer is willing to take in order to pursue its articulated strategy.
+Risk appetite defines the risk, both in terms of type and extent, which the Issuer is willing to take to meet the Issuer's business objectives.
 It is defined by constraints reflecting the views of the Board of Directors, the CEO and the Executive Board.
 The Group's risk appetite is reviewed and revised at least annually.